mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 Players' sprays are treated like a decal in-game.
 To get sprays to work, you have to set the `decals` module to at least `low`.

+## Grappling hook is invisible (in Mannpower and custom servers)

+Grappling hooks use ropes to show in-game.
+To get them to work, you have to set the `ropes` module to at least `low`.

 ## Particle-related errors in console

 Ignore these, as these happen in a clean TF2 installation and only Valve can fix them.